infinum/eightshift-docs/website/blog/2022-12-22-block-patterns.md

 <!--truncate-->

 ## What are Block Patterns and why use them?
-Block Patterns are predefined block layouts that allow you to speed up adding new content and make it look more consistent.
-The basic idea is to have a blank template that consists of multiple blocks, that already have predefined options, and all you have to do is add content to these blocks.
+Block Patterns are predefined block layouts which allow you to speed up adding new content and make it look more consistent.
+The basic idea is to have a ready template which consists of multiple blocks, that already have predefined options, and all you have to do is add content to these blocks.

 They can be used in multiple ways.
-You can create sections composed of a few blocks which you can then easily insert anywhere on the site.
-Also, you have the option to create complex page layouts which could be used for writing blog posts, for example.
+You can create sections composed of few blocks which you can then easily insert anywhere on the site.
+You can also create complex page layouts which could be used for writing blog posts, for example.

 ## Technical differences
 As explained in the [Eightshift Development kit documentation](https://eightshift.com/docs/basics/blocks-patterns), the main difference between variations and patterns are: